-As a result of the prepayments of the 2018 Coty Term A and B Facilities, as described in Note 15-Debt, foreign currency denominated borrowings designated as net investment hedges decreased from nominal exposures of €3,591.0 million as of June 30, 2020 to €1,809.5 million as of June 30, 2021.
+As a result of the prepayments of the 2018 Coty Term A and B Facilities, as described in Note 15-Debt, and implementation of the foreign exchange forward contracts, foreign currency denominated borrowings designated as net investment hedges decreased from nominal exposures of €1,809.5 million as of June 30, 2021 to €289.0 million as of June 30, 2022.
+The designated hedge amounts were considered highly effective.